 - The academy will normally admit pupils at the beginning of the school year in which they reach the age of 5 (that is, from the September following their fourth birthday).
-Parents offered a place can choose to delay entry until later in the same school year.
-They must ensure their child begins school by the beginning of the following summer term, or when the child is of compulsory school age (the start of the term after their fifth birthday), whichever comes first.
+Parents offered a place can choose to delay entry until later in the same school year, but must ensure their child begins school by the time they are of compulsory school age (the start of the term after their fifth birthday).
+Parents offered places from September must also take them up by the beginning of the following summer term.
 Parents may also request that their child takes up the place part-time until the child reaches compulsory school age.
 We advise that any parent considering either option should contact the academy to discuss the arrangements, preferably before applying. - The academy will normally admit pupils in to the designated year group for their age.
 The Trust will, however, consider applications from summer-born children (born after 1 April) to begin school in Year R in the following September when they are five, rather than with their designated age group.
 Such applications need to be made in writing, giving one or more reasons for the request.
 Any parent considering this should contact the academy to discuss the implications of this arrangement before applying.
 Each application will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
-In coming to a conclusion, the academy will consider a range of evidence, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher. - 9 The Ling Moor Primary Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September the Ling Moor Primary Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2018 for admission in September 2019).
+In coming to a conclusion, the academy will consider a range of evidence, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher. - 9 The Ling Moor Primary Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September the Ling Moor Primary Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2019 for admission in September 2020).
 This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of November the Ling Moor Primary Academy will provide opportunities for parents to visit the academy. - c) By 15 January parents complete the CAF and return it to the relevant local authority to administer